abidarwish/IP-Hunter/README.md

 # IP Hunter
-Hunt public ip 113.211
+Hunt public IP 113.211 in ASUS Router

+*requirement - Huawei Modem with AIO installed

-Follow this steps:
+Follow these steps:

-1. Login to Asus webui at 192.168.50.1 or 192.168.1.1
+1. Login to ASUS webui at 192.168.50.1 or 192.168.1.1

-2. Go to Administration > System > allow ssh, set port and press apply
+2. Go to Administration > System > allow ssh, set port and press Apply

-3. Open terminal like putty on pc or shelly on ios/android
+3. Open terminal like Putty on PC or Shelly on ios/android

-4. Login to router's console
+4. Login to router's console and copy/paste this command :

+rm-rf iphunter && wget -q https://raw.githubusercontent.com/abidarwish/IP-Hunter/main/iphunter && bash iphunter

+5. Follow instructions on the screen and wait until your modem is connected to the intended public IP